 Metering For A Tiny Percentage Of The Viewfinder

-Spot Metering (Pink Area Below) – I don’t know why but when I was starting out with photography as a teenager, I desperately wanted a camera with a spot meter, it sounded so professional.
+Spot Metering (pink area to the left) - I don’t know why but when I was starting out with photography as a teenager, I desperately wanted a camera with a spot meter.
+It sounded so professional.
 Now I have it, I rarely remember to use it!

 Not all cameras have a spot meter; it is mainly reserved for the more professional cameras as the manufacturers know that it wouldn’t be used on many occasions by most people.
-Although now, many of the new breed of Digital SLR´s are starting to incorporate this.
+Although now, many of the new breed of Digital SLR's and mirrorless cameras are starting to incorporate this.

-What a spot meter does, as you can imagine from the name, is to take a meter reading from a specific part of a scene or subject.
-The metering is heavily weighted to the center (or pre-selected focussing point) covering just 3.8% of the viewfinder area (on average).
+What a spot meter does is to take a meter reading from a specific part of a scene or subject.
+The metering is heavily weighted to the center (or pre-selected focussing point) covering just 3.8% of the viewfinder area.
+On average.

 Let’s say you were photographing a huge barn on a sunny day and the main doors were wide open.
 Although the exterior looked well lit, the inside was still very dark, and the door area took up a large portion of the scene.

-With cameras such as the Canon EOS 1D MKII, you are able to take a number of spot readings (up to 8) from one scene and let the camera take an average reading and set the exposure accordingly.
+With cameras such as the Canon EOS R5, you are able to take a number of spot readings (up to 8) from one scene.
+You would then let the camera take an average reading and set the exposure accordingly.
 A great feature if I ever remember to use it.